Intermediate Scaffolding

 Scaffolding work is undertaken in construction and other industries where temporary structures are erected, altered and dismantled.

 Completion of the general construction induction training program, specified in the Safe Work Australia model Code of Practice: Construction Work, is required by anyone carrying out construction work.
+Achievement of CPCCWHS1001 Prepare to work safely in the construction industry meets this requirement.

+Competence in this unit does not in itself result in a licence.
 A licence is obtained after competence is assessed under applicable Commonwealth, state or territory work health and safety (WHS) regulations.